suitcss/suit/packages/utils-text/README.md

 ## Available classes

-* `u-textTruncate` - Truncate a single line of text, with ellipsis.
-* `u-textBreak` - Break strings when their length exceeds the width of their container.
 * `u-textCenter` - Center-align text.
 * `u-textLeft` - Left-align text.
 * `u-textRight` - Right-align text.
+* `u-textTruncate` - Truncate a single line of text, with ellipsis.
+* `u-textBreak` - Break strings when their length exceeds the width of their container.
+* `u-textInheritColor` - Inherit the ancestor's text color.
+* `u-textInheritAllColor` - Inherit the ancestor's text color for all states.

 ## Usage